Buddy's Garage: Plot

-Buddy, meanwhile, plays "By a Waterfall" on a series of files (as if the files were a xylophone), until Cookie appears with Buddy's lunch.
-The two sweethearts set up to eat: Buddy grinds the skin off of a pineapple, cracks the shells of walnuts with a monkey wrench, and attempts to inflate a small chicken to greater proportions.
-The chicken explodes as though it was a balloon.
+Buddy plays "By a Waterfall" on a series of files as if they were a xylophone, until Cookie appears with Buddy's lunch.
+Buddy grinds the skin off of a pineapple, cracks the shells of walnuts with a monkey wrench, and attempts to inflate a small chicken to greater proportions, only for it to explode and reveal absolutely no flesh to have been inside.